MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.EarlyTelemetry.ExpansionFilesAvailability

-We are enabling Android Package Kit (APK) expansion files for the Microsoft 365 mobile app.
+We're enabling Android Package Kit (APK) expansion files for the Microsoft 365 mobile app.
 APK Expansion files are supplementary resource files that Android app developers can publish along with their app.
 To understand the reliability of the expansion files, we log a flag indicating whether expansion files are available or not at every boot.

 The following fields are collected: